Integration

 From Enforcement to Assurance

-Each decision produces a governance receipt — a tamper-evident record of the action, policy, delegation, and outcome, committed to the decision ledger.
+Each decision produces a governance receipt: a tamper-evident record of the action, policy, delegation, context, outcome, timing, and ledger position.

 Observatory interprets these records — generating governed traces, root-cause narratives, and assurance reports without sitting in the enforcement path.